-The crime of domestic violence is taken very seriously in Texas, and if you are charged with domestic violence and convicted, you could not only face criminal penalties (which could include a fine, incarceration, or both), but also being forced to move out of your home, losing custody of your children, and having a order placed against you that prevents you from going to certain locations.
+The crime of domestic violence is taken very seriously in Texas.
+If you are charged with domestic violence and convicted, you could not only face criminal penalties (which could include a fine, incarceration, or both), but also being forced to move out of your home, divorce, losing custody of your children, and having a order placed against you that prevents you from going to certain locations.

 If you have been charged with domestic violence, it is important that you realize the severe impact these charges could have on the rest of your life.
 Contact our law firm immediately to schedule a consultation with an experienced Texas domestic violence attorney today.

 If you have been arrested for domestic violence, it is important that you understand your rights, including the rights to remain silent and seek legal representation, and what will unfold as you move through the criminal justice system.
 To guide you through the entire process, it is advised that you contact a criminal defense attorney as soon as possible.

 Defining Domestic Violence in Texas

 Rather than referring to violence against a member of one’s domestic residence as domestic violence, Texas Penal Code calls it “family violence.”
 Section 71.004 of Texas Penal Code defines family violence as any act that is intended to result in physical harm, assault, bodily injury, or sexual assault or that creates the threat thereof, and that is performed by one member of a family or a household against another.
 Keep in mind that by definition, then, a person can be convicted of a family violence crime even if the person against whom they were violent is not a direct member of their family (but instead resides in the same household), and even if the defendant does not actually cause physical harm to the person, but merely instills the threat of harm.

 - FAQ’S of Domestic Violence

 - Domestic Violence Charges and Sentencing